-Chair Scully proposed floating restrooms be an objective for the year 2023.
+Chair Scully proposed floating restrooms identifying options to better communicate where and how to use the restrooms on the Harbor be an objective for the year 2023.

 2. Create and Appoint Members to a Proposed Subcommittee for the Harbor and Beaches Master Plan